• help@givetaxfree.org

 Hi friends.
 I wanted to send a quick update on Rhonda…

 Things were moving along smoothly…until they weren’t.
 May 6 Rhonda went in for what was to be a small procedure that turned out to be not so small.
 She had what’s called flash edema and had to be reintubated and placed back in the ICU.
 It’s been hard because it seems we’re playing a game of three steps forward, two steps back.
 However, I can say that although she is still in ICU, she has been extubated and is doing well.
 They are hoping to wean her off of oxygen so that she can move out of ICU and hopefully begin the intensive therapy she so desperately needs.
 Please continue to keep her in prayer as the kidney transplant is still imminent and she will need to muster all the strength she can, mind, body and spirit, for the road ahead.
 And the financial need is still overwhelming.
 There is no such thing as a “small” donation as we believe in a God of multiplication who supplies all our needs according to His glorious riches.
 Anything is deeply appreciated and we thank you advance.
-Please continue to share and read her full story below if you haven’t already.
+Please continue to share and read her incredible story.

 Here is an updated recent picture of our beautiful girl…She is such a fighter!